ranjithhd/Automotive_Genesis_Oct22_team4/README.md

 | 25 | Front Fog Lamps | N0 | yes |
 | 26 | Bluetooth Hands-Free Phone System | N0 | yes |
 | 27 | Multi-Function Display | N0 | yes |

+## Day2_activity_1
+# Levels of Autonomous Driving
+# Level 0 – No Driving Automation
+Level 0 (zero) refers to a vehicle that has no driving automation technology.
+In this case, the driver is entirely in charge of operating the vehicle’s movement, including steering, accelerating, braking, parking, and any other necessary maneuver to move the car in any direction.
+However at Level 0, driver support systems that may temporarily intervene during driving may be present.
+Examples include stability control, forward-collision warning, automatic emergency braking, blind-spot warning, and lane-keeping assistance.
+These technologies are considered Level 0 because they do not drive the vehicle but offer alerts or momentary action in specific situations.
+The majority of vehicles on American roadways are Level 0.
+# Level 1 Driving Automation – Driver Assistance
+At Level 1, the lowest rung of automation, a vehicle has at least one driver support system that provides steering assistance OR braking and acceleration assistance.
+The driver remains responsible for driving the vehicle and must be prepared to take control at any time and for any reason.
+Adaptive cruise control is an example of a Level 1 driver assistance technology.
+It maintains a safe following distance between your vehicle and traffic ahead without any intervention by the driver.
+A steering assistance feature, such as lane-centering assistance or lane-following assistance, would also qualify as Level 1 autonomy.
+However, a vehicle with both of these features working together qualifies as Level 2 driving automation.
+#Level 2 Driving Automation – Partial Driving Automation
+Level 2 driving automation applies to vehicles with advanced driving assistance systems (ADAS) that can take over steering, acceleration, and braking in specific scenarios.
+But, even though Level 2 driver support can control these primary driving tasks, the driver must remain alert and is required to actively supervise the technology at all times.
+An example of Level 2 driving automation is Highway Driving Assist, installed in Genesis, Hyundai, and Kia vehicles.
+It requires the driver to have her hands on the steering wheel but actively steers, accelerates, and brakes the vehicle when traveling on highways.
+BlueCruise is a new hands-free partial driving automation technology from Ford.
+It is more sophisticated than Highway Driving Assist, allowing the driver to take her hands off of the steering wheel on specific, approved highways in the U.S. and Canada.
+Both of these examples of Level 2 driving automation require the driver to remain alert, engaged, and ready to take control at any time.
+For the record, and according to what the automaker told the state of California, Tesla’s new Full Self Driving Capability technology is a Level 2 system, and it will remain so when Autosteer for city streets arrives as an over-the-air software update.
+#Level 3 Driving Automation – Conditional Driving Automation
+Level 3 is known as conditional driving automation.
+It uses various driver assistance systems and artificial intelligence to make decisions based on changing driving situations around the vehicle.
+People inside the vehicle do not need to supervise the technology, which means they can engage in other activities.
+However, a human driver must be present, alert, and able to take control of the vehicle at any time, especially in the case of an emergency due to system failure.
+Audi developed a Level 3 traffic jam assistance technology for its 2019 A8 flagship sedan, but it never received regulatory approval for the system in Germany and has since shelved the effort.
+That opened the door for Honda to become the first automaker in the world to sell an approved Level 3 traffic jam assistance system to consumers.
+It went on sale as an upgrade to the company’s Legend flagship sedan in early 2021, offered in low quantities and only for use in the automaker’s home market of Japan.

+Other vehicles equipped with Level 3 driving automation but waiting for regulatory approval include the redesigned 2021 Mercedes-Benz S-Class and the all-new 2022 Mercedes-Benz EQS electric vehicle.
+The Mercedes technology is called Drive Pilot.

+#Level 4 Driving Automation – High Driving Automation
+Referred to as high-driving automation, Level 4 autonomy does not require any human interaction in the vehicle’s operation because it is programmed to stop itself in the event of system failure.
+Since a human driver is never needed, a Level 4 vehicle may not have a steering wheel and pedals.
+Level 4 driving automation technology is for use in driverless taxis and public transportation services.
+Such vehicles will be programmed to travel between Point A and Point B and restricted to specific geographic boundaries by geofencing technology.
+Certain conditions may limit or cancel Level 4 autonomous vehicle operation, such as severe weather.
+# Level 5 Driving Automation – Full Driving Automation
+As the highest classification of driving automation, Level 5 means a vehicle can drive itself everywhere in all conditions without any human interaction.
+A Level 5 vehicle is neither bound by geofencing nor affected by weather and transports human beings comfortably and efficiently without requiring a driver.
+The only human involvement will be to set a destination